-North South Trail - Charlestown is a 11.7 mile point-to-point trail located near Charlestown, RI and is good for all skill levels.
+North South Trail - Charlestown is a 11.7 mile point-to-point trail located near Charlestown, Rhode Island and is good for all skill levels.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.

 From the sea, through the swamp and into the woods, ending at pond This is a nice, easy hike to start you journey along the North South Trail in RI.
 We started this trail with about fifteen boys on their first hike and had no problems.
 Not as scenic as many of the other hikes along the North South, and some time on both paved and dirt roads, but a few pleasant surprises.
 Nice covered bridge maintained by the AMC in the middle - far from anywhere.
 Crystal brook which provides ice cold relief - don't forget your filter!
 A combination of the map included here and the guidebook "The North South Trail" by Cliff Vanover made this entire trek a success!

 My grandson and I hiked 9.6 mi of this section SOBO, preferring to skip the first couple of miles of blacktop and finish at Blue Shutters Beach.
 The trail was open, easy and pleasant, with no tough climbs and no uncertain terrain.
 Finding the covered bridge was fun and provided a great spot for a break, as did the picnic table at the no-longer-used campsite in Burlingame State Park.
 The finale at the beach was a welcome reward for that last mile of trekking on more blacktop in unrelenting sun.